When Whales Fall

 About the Author

 Darcie Little Badger is a Lipan Apache writer with a PhD in oceanography.
 Her critically acclaimed debut novel, Elatsoe, won the Locus award for Best First Novel and is a Nebula, Ignyte, and Lodestar finalist.
-Her second fantasy novel, A Snake Falls to Earth, was published in November 2021 and is on the National Book Awards longlist.
+Her second fantasy novel, A Snake Falls to Earth, was published in November 2021 received the Newbery Honor and is on the National Book Awards longlist.
 Darcie is married to a veterinarian named T.

 About the Narrator